itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 <div class="text-justify">

 According to different structures and materials, the SSC is divided into four cell groups using `cell_group_definition`.
 Set the length of the cell group in `span`, use `cell_number` to set the number of cell.
 The divided cell structure is shown in the following figure.
-Use `number_of_modes` to set the number of modes calculated at the interface of adjacent units, and it is necessary to set a sufficient number of modes to obtain the correct results.
+Use `number_of_modes` to set the number of modes calculated at the interface of adjacent cells, and it is necessary to set a sufficient number of modes to obtain the correct results.

-The area where the structure has not changed, the number of `cell_number` is set to 1, and `sc` is set to "none".
-In the area of structural changes, multiple cell number need to be used to characterize the structure and the "sub_cell" method is used to reduce the staircase effect caused by discrete changes in the cross-section.
+In the area where the cross-sectional area of cells remains unchanged, the number of `cell_number` is set to 1, and `sc` is set to "none"; In the area of structural changes, multiple cell number need to be used to characterize the structure and the "sub_cell" method is used to reduce the staircase effect caused by discrete changes in the cross-section.

 </div>